kagisearch/kagi-docs/kagi/src/ai/summarize-results.md

 ![Summarizer](media/summarize.PNG)

-Kagi AI Universal Summarizer will quickly produce a summary of the results below the search bar.
+The Kagi AI Summarize Results will quickly produce a summary of the results below the search bar.

 ![Summary Results](media/summarized_results.PNG)

-Kagi AI Universal Summarizer is a new tool and benefits from constant feedback, be sure to use the feedback option to help tune the model for your specific needs.
+Kagi AI Summarize Resultsis a new tool and benefits from constant feedback, be sure to use the feedback option to help tune the model for your specific needs.

 ![Summary Feedback](media/summarize_feedback.PNG)